Lessons from Anguilla: A good conference is like a island vacation

 But in Anguilla, anyone I see has something in common: we are, even temporary visitors like me, residents of an island fifteen miles long and three miles wide.
 Our individual life stories, no matter how different, all include that we are, at this moment, living on one small island with a unique history and culture.
 Some of the people I met: the woman who, five years ago, came to work here for a week and decided to stay, the barbecue guy telling us about the tiny mosquitoes that appear at night when there’s no wind, the Danish tourist who collects shells on the beach so the hermit crabs can find new homes—we all have Anguilla to start from, and this gives us a way to connect.

-A good conference is like a island vacation; it provides the same opportunities to its attendees.
+A good conference is like an island vacation; it provides the same opportunities to its attendees.
 While we are together, we share; not just the conference location, but also the commonality that each of us chose to attend and all this implies, as well as our experiences together.
-Creating a conference environment where it’s easy for us to share these things makes the event richer, interesting, and memorable.
+Creating a conference environment where we can easily share these things makes the event richer, engaging, and more memorable.
 Perhaps, even, as enjoyable as an island vacation…

 Leave a Reply